Hermosa Beach Residents Tired Of Dog Owners Not Picking Up Poop

 “We’ve seen a lot of unscooped poop on the Strand in the South Bay,” said Laura Schuler, walking her pup.

-Dog owners should know the #1 rule.
-Pick up those #2s.
+Dog owners should know the No. 1 rule.
+Pick up those No. 2s.
 The Strand is a paved path that runs along the coast from Hermosa Beach to Torrance Beach.
 And of late, many said walking on the path can be a little dodgy.

 But Tamar Makeen and Schuler find the free city bags sometimes run out.